 Simple.
 They need to bring their own anchor point.

 There are a wide variety of mobile anchor points on the market today.
-From pre-fabricated horizontal lifelines, to dead weight anchors, to roofing carts, something exists to help your workers get the job done safely.
-Each has their pros and cons (the knowledge necessary to install and use properly, weight of the equipment, the need to penetrate the roof or not, etc.), but each is a viable solution.
+From pre-fabricated horizontal lifelines, to permanent roof anchors, to roofing carts, something exists to help your workers get the job done safely.
+Each has its pros and cons (the knowledge necessary to install and use properly, the weight of the equipment, the need to penetrate the roof or not, etc.), but each is a viable solution.
 The problem is that companies often fail to plan out their fall protection solutions ahead of time, leaving them in a panic if and when they realize they aren’t safe (let alone in compliance).
 By that point, getting safety equipment where it needs to be or, worse yet, purchasing it in the first place becomes an issue; Schedules will get delayed and budgets will get overspent.
 Neither of these is, of course, a valid excuse; nevertheless, they’re the excuses you’ll hear.

 Options 3: Pre-Install Fall Protection “on the Ground”

 Another way to protect your employees when rails are being installed is to eliminate the hazard altogether.
 This is done often during steel erection.
 Perimeter beams will be fabricated with stanchions and horizontal lifelines in place.
 When the beam is lifted into place and connected, the anchor point already exists.
 The lifeline will be used when necessary for the duration of steel erection, as well as when the steel contractor installs the perimeter cable.
 Once the perimeter cable is in place, the stanchions and lifelines can be removed.
 With this method, nobody was left unprotected at any given time.

 There was a time when much of today’s fall protection technology did not exist.
 Unfortunately, many companies still treat their work as if it still didn’t.
 As long as employers realize and remember that their railing installers need protection, with the products on the market today there is no reason they should not be able to provide it.